 The characters in this game are actually pretty interesting.
-You get ninjas, a samurai, and even a magical jellyfish that casts ice magic.
+You get ninjas, a samurai, and even a magical jellyfish that cast ice magic.
 Yes, I'm talking about Domingo.
 If there's one reason to play this game it's that cute little guy.
-He kicks so much butt it's not even funny.
+He kicks so much but it's not even funny.
 It's downright hilarious.

 Shining Force Does Have Its Flaws

 As is normal with the limitations of technology in the golden age of 16 bits, when placed side by side with today's games, Shining Force comes up short in a lot of areas that might turn off a large section of today's gaming audience.